microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08B.md

 ### Step 7: Run Simulation application

-Run the Simluation service, which writes to your IoT Hub's MQTT queue.
+Run the Simulation service, which writes to your IoT Hub's MQTT queue.
 You will begin to see fines get emailed to you as appropriate.

 Review the logs as needed.